Tax Consequences of Cashing in Life Insurance Policy [2023]

 What happens to a life insurance policy when policy loan balance exceeds cash value?

-When you borrow the money against your cash value, the amount you borrow may cause the death benefit from your life insurance policy to drop.
+When you borrow the money against your cash value, the amount you borrow may cause the u003cstrongu003edeath benefitu003c/strongu003e from your life insurance policy to drop.
 If you do not repay the loan, and the interest together with the amount borrowed exceeds the cash value, you are putting your life insurance policy in danger.

-When the policyholder dies, the beneficiaries get the death benefit, and the remaining cash value goes back to the insurance company.
+When the policyholder dies, the beneficiaries get the u003cstrongu003edeath benefitu003c/strongu003e, and the remaining cash value goes back to the u003cstrongu003einsurance companyu003c/strongu003e.
 They’re practically discarding the accumulated cash value.

 Final Words: Tax Consequences of Cashing in Life Insurance Policy